PostHog/posthog.com/contents/blog/Introduction-to-self-service-analytics.md

 That’s a term which covers a lot of popular analytics platforms, including PostHog, Mixpanel and Amplitude.
 But what does it mean, exactly?

 To put it simply, a self-service analytics platform is one which empowers everyone within an organization to analyze product and user data themselves.
-Self-service analytics platforms therefore provide access to the data and the tools to interrogate it — all without resorting to dozens of unorganized spreadsheets.
+Self-service analytics platforms therefore provide access to the data and the tools to interrogate it — all without resorting to dozens of unorganized spreadsheets, and specifically without requiring your team to have SQL skills.

 In this article we’ll describe how product-led teams benefit from self-service analytics, what the alternatives are and discuss some of the popular tools in this space.